The ninth and tenth books of The Bible

 And he wrote in the letter, saying: Set ye Uriah in the forefront of the hottest battle, and retire ye from him, that he may be smitten, and die.

 - The story begins with Elkanah, who had two wives, Penninah and Hannah.

 - Also, David has Michal and Bathsheba, plus several other women.

-- Punished for Sympathy: 1 Samuel 15:18-23, where King Saul is chastised by Samuel because he had spared only one Amalekite, King Agag (whom Saul viewed as a strategically valuable hostage), as well as the sheep and cattle which were valuable.
-This is where God has officially rejected Saul as king of Israel, to be replaced with David.
+- Punished for Sympathy: King Saul is chastised by Samuel because he had spared only one Amalekite, King Agag (whom Saul viewed as a strategically valuable hostage), as well as the sheep and cattle.
+God had commanded Saul to kill them all.
+For this, God officially rejected Saul as king of Israel, to be replaced with David.

 - The Purge

 - Ragtag Bunch of Misfits: David's Mighty Men.